ROBOTIS-GIT/emanual/docs/en/platform/op3/getting_started.md

 ### When to restart the demo
 - When camera has lost its connection due to electrical or mechanical issue.
-- When USB2Dynamixel has lost its connection due to electrical or mechanical issue.
+- When USB2DYNAMIXEL has lost its connection due to electrical or mechanical issue.
-- When resetting Dynamixel with Reset button due to Dynamixel error.
+- When resetting DYNAMIXEL with Reset button due to DYNAMIXEL error.

 ### How to restart the demo